Alstin112-zz/stream-structure/README.md

 > toBuffer(data: Record<string, unknown>): Buffer;
 > ```

-This method can pick json (`data`) and transform in to buffer using the presetted structure.
+This method can pick json (`data`) and transform into buffer using the presetted structure.

 ## fromBuffer()

 > ```ts
 > fromBuffer(buffer: string): Record<string, unknown>;
 > ```

-This method parses the output buffer from `toBuffer()` in to the json.
+This method parses the output buffer from `toBuffer()` into the json.

 ## setType()

 > ```ts
 > setType(type: string, ...structure: string[]): this;
 > ```
-for a more complex json, this function is very usefull, this can make objects inside of anothers object.
+for a more complex json, this function is very useful, this can make objects inside of anothers object.

 ```js
 const houseModel = new SS("rooms: byte", "rented: boolean", "father: person","mother: person","son: person")